LLNL/axom/src/components/sidre/docs/sphinx/first_example.rst

 three in the array.

 The next snippet creates two views ("temp" and "rho") and allocates each of their data as an array of type double with length 'eltcount'.
-Then, it set an Attribute ("vis") on each of those Views with a value of 1.
+Then, it sets an Attribute ("vis") on each of those Views with a value of 1.
 Lastly, it creates a Group ("ext") that has a View that holds an external pointer ("region").
 The 'apply()' method describes the View data as an array of